Case Study: Inspiring Students with Online Discussion

 In 2016, Dr. West implemented Packback’s online discussion in her classes.
 Each week, she required her students to ask one question and respond to two peer questions.
 She found that as students discussed and thought about the material outside of class, they were more engaged and more eager to learn in class.
 Providing students with a platform to explore content that was of interest to them achieved her goal of getting students to care about psychology.

-Not only did Packback give students a place to discuss class material, but thanks to the platform’s artificial intelligence, Dr. West was able to provide scalable feedback to further improve students’ critical thinking and application skills.
+Not only did Packback give students a place to discuss class material, but thanks to the platform’s artificial intelligence, Dr. West was able to provide scalable feedback to improve students’ critical thinking and application skills further.

 Bringing Packback into Class